Clairevulic/Digital-Personal-Trainer/README.md

 # Digital-Personal-Trainer

-# This project was developed on Visual Design Code
+# This project was developed on Visual Studio Code
 # This code datafies the decision-making processes employed by personal trainers
 # The scope of Digital Personal Trainer is to translate the logic behind trainers' reasoning and recommendation into code